andrakis/node-lithp/README.md

     run in the instance of the interpreter in which they were defined.
 This retains their access to all defined functions and variables.

+  * Enhanced import/1 to search a set of module paths, allowing for greater flexibility.

 * Speed improvements

   * A number of enhancements have been made that improve the runtime speed of the language.
 These include quicker name lookups, caching of arity star functions once recognised, and strict mode.

+  * Strict mode is now implemented across all files.

 Short term goals
 ----------------